SamiAbuTouq/SE-Project/README.md

 - Push the branch to GitHub
 - Open a Pull Request (PR) from the branch
 - At least one teammate reviews before merging
-- Merge into main, then delete the feature branch
+- Merge into main, then delete the branch